 I would love to hear from anyone who attended Bowmansville Elementary School or who knows anything about those that taught there.

 Success!
 In the summer of 2006 I was pleased to find Thom Little who now lives in Oregon.
 His sister, Jayne (whom I also went to school with), runs a deli in Akron, NY.
-We stop by to say hello everytime we are in the area (she has the best breakfast sandwiches I've ever tasted).
+We stop by to say hello whenever we are in the area (she has the best breakfast sandwiches I've ever had).

-Meanwhile, my dad worked for Kleenware (now defunct) and then started his own business, a small take out pizzaria called Pizza-A-Go-Go (located on Filmore Ave. in Buffalo).
+Meanwhile, my dad worked for Kleenware (now defunct) and then started his own business, a small take out pizzeria called Pizza-A-Go-Go (located on Fillmore Ave. in Buffalo).
 Today the building is gone having been destroyed by fire sometime around 2001.

-One significant family friend that I wonder about is the Halla family.
+From my early childhood I often wonder about the Halla family.
 John Halla owned and operated a TV repair business (A to Z TV).
 He had a wife, Betty, and two sons, John and Bobby.
 Last I knew, they had divorced, John had died, and Betty moved to FL.

 The early years in Arizona . . .
 (1974 to 1977)